ShayHill/basic_colormath/README.md

 I've installed [python-colormath](https://github.com/gtaylor/python-colormath/tree/master) on a lot of projects.
 The library does many interesting things, but most of what I wanted was perceptual color distance.
 This requires Lab colors, which allow more parameters than R, G, and B. **Colormath didn't use those parameters**, so the result didn't require the elaborate classes and methods provided by Colormath.

 The color distance I provide here is DeltaE CIE 2000.
 Aside from (presumably) some specialized applications, this is the best of the multiple color distances provided by [python-colormath](https://github.com/gtaylor/python-colormath/tree/master).
-Tuples in, float out, and with a lot more speed.
+Tuples in, floats out, and with a lot more speed.
 It doesn't use all of those expert parameters, **but neither did Colormath**.
 This is the same result you'll get from any of the online DeltaE calculators you're likely to find.

 This library is more or less specialized for working with "upscaled" RGB tuples `([0, 255], [0, 255], [0, 255])`.
 Functions will take floats or ints in that range and return floats.
 If you want ints, use `float_tuple_to_8bit_int_tuple`.
-This is dramatically better int conversion than `int(float)` or `int(round(float))`, so use it insead of those.
+This is dramatically better int conversion than `int(float)` or `int(round(float))`, so use it instead of those.

 ## distance functions